The Complete Guide to Google Business Profile: How to Set Up, Optimize, and Dominate Local Search in 2025

 Step 2: Enter Your Business Information

 Enter your business name exactly as it appears on your signage, website, and business cards.
-This should match your official business name—don't add keywords like "Best Plumber Kansas City" to your business name.
-This violates Google's guidelines and can result in profile suspension.
+It should match your official business name—don't try adding keywords like "Best Plumber Kansas City" to your business name.
+That violates Google's guidelines and can get your profile suspended.

 Business Type